 A heart transplant is surgery to remove the diseased heart from a person and replace it with a healthy one from an organ donor.
 To remove the heart from the donor, two or more healthcare providers must declare the donor brain-dead.

 Before you can be put on a waiting list for a heart transplant, a healthcare provider makes the decision that this is the best treatment choice for your heart failure.
-A healthcare team also makes sure you are healthy enough to go through the transplant process.
+A healthcare team also makes sure you are otherwise healthy enough to go through the transplant process.

 Some causes of heart failure include: